 After her stint as a ranger, she was an instructor for the Grand Canyon Field Institute leading hundreds of hikers over thousands of inner canyon miles covering geology, ecology, natural and human history along with the lessons of safe and “leave-no-trace” backpacking.

-Denise also lead van and bus-supported trips for the Northern Arizona University Elderhostel (now Road Scholar) and the Museum of Northern Arizona as well as leading private trips through Utah, Arizona and New Mexico.
+Denise also led van and bus-supported trips for the Northern Arizona University Elderhostel (now Road Scholar) and the Museum of Northern Arizona as well as leading private trips through Utah, Arizona, and New Mexico.
 She takes great joy in showing off the jewels in our park system, and especially those in northern Arizona and southern Utah.